-

 How do the major credit bureaus work?

-Credit reporting agencies, or CRAs, gather and organize your credit information into a comprehensive report.
+Credit reporting agencies, or CRAs, gather and track and organize your credit information into a comprehensive report.
 They sell these credit reports to lenders that need access to an applicant’s credit history to decide whether to grant them new credit and, if so, on what terms.

 How do credit reporting agencies receive my information?